-This is the case for example, if a PT vehicle serves a stop which is in a short distance to the exit and the PT vehicle has to initiate a decelerate or clearing in the intersection.
+This is the case for example, if a PT vehicle serves a stop which is in a short distance to the exit and the PT vehicle has to initiate a decelerate of clearing in the intersection.
 The program checks if the PT vehicle comes to a complete stop in the stop using the pre-set speed.
-If this is not the case, the approaching speed $vC{ap}$ is reduced.
+If this is not the case, the approaching speed vC ap is reduced.

-The display of clearing speed $vC$ remains unchanged.
+The display of clearing speed vC remains unchanged.

-It is irrelevant because the PT vehicle clears the intersection using changed $vC{ap}$ .
+It is irrelevant because the PT vehicle clears the intersection using changed vC ap.
 Additionally, a message appears in the remarks field to inform the user about this change.